Choice of four insurers in the ACT

 A schedule of CTP insurance premiums for each insurer is available here.
 Before purchasing your CTP insurance ACT, you should compare prices for each of the four insurers by clicking on that link.

 Unlike NSW, premiums in the ACT are not differentiated on the basis of risk factors such as geographic location, age, driving record or claims history.
 In the ACT the premium for a class 1 passenger vehicle is the same, regardless of those factors.

 Premiums are set by the insurers.
 The insurers must submit those premiums to the CTP Regulator for approval.
 The CTP Regulator may reject premiums if they do not fully fund an insurers liabilities, if they are excessive or if they do not comply with guidelines issued by the CTP Regulator.

 CTP insurance in the ACT is compulsory and must be paid at the time of registration.
 The CTP insurer is shown on the certificate of registration.
 If your vehicle is unregistered and you are involved in an accident, you will not be covered by CTP insurance and you may be liable for damages for the injured person, in addition to a fine.

-The ACT government is in the process of reviewing the ACT CTP scheme by citizens jury.
-There are no changes to the ACT CTP scheme yet.
+The ACT government is well advanced in the process of reviewing the ACT CTP scheme by citizens jury.
+Changes to the ACT CTP scheme are imminent.